alex-mcdaniel/alex-mcdaniel.github.io/_projects/Fusion.md

 More information on the project (and great art!) can be found at the project website: <a href="https://slbailey109.wixsite.com/fusion/about">The Fusion of Art & Physics</a>

-As part of the project, my artist collaborator and I were interviewed on sveral loacl news outlets, include newspapers and local radio stations.
-For a few of accessibl examples:
+As part of the project, my artist collaborator and I were interviewed by local newspapers and radio stations.
+For a few of accessible examples:

 <a href="https://www.goodtimes.sc/fusion-art-physics/">Read more in The Good Times: Santa Cruz's weekly entertainment guide</a>

 <a href="https://www.santacruzsentinel.com/2019/02/27/art-seen-fusion-of-art-physics-exhibit-opens-march-1/"> Santa Cruz Sentinel Article</a>